ArenT1981/CSV2OrgSchema/README.md

 ![](./assets/generatedcode2.png)

-This Java project programmatically generates an appropriate Salesforce Apex class that deploys the Metadata API to create any number of custom objects/fields purely from an input spreadsheet, thus bypassing the slow/tedious Salesforce web interface.
-It also improves on the [Salesforce object creator website](https://object-creator.salesforce.com/) which negates a lot of the benefit of using a spreadsheet to describe an object by not providing any customisation options for the specified fields; for example, the length of a text field or the exact type.
-The aim of this code is to provide a rapid method of completely describing a Salesforce object using any spreadsheet software that can export the result as an input CSV file.
-The result is a deployable class that uses the Metadata API.
-Moreover, since the file/class is completely portable and fully specifies all of the objects/fields, it means the entire Salesforce org schema can be effortlessly moved between orgs and dynamically recrated as necessary simply by deploying an executing the class.
-Furthermore, it also takes care of setting the field permissions so that the fields are immediately useable.
+This Java project programmatically generates an appropriate Salesforce Apex class that utilises the Metadata API to create any number of custom objects/fields purely from an input spreadsheet, thus bypassing the slow/tedious Salesforce web interface.
+It also improves on the [Salesforce object creator website](https://object-creator.salesforce.com/) which negates a lot of the benefit of this approach by not providing any customisation options for the specified fields; for example, the length or exact type of text field.

+The aim of this code is to provide a rapid method of completely describing a Salesforce object using any suitable and convenient software than can export CSV files.
+The result is an instantly deployable self-contained class that only requires the `MetadataService.cls` from the freely available [Metadata API](https://github.com/financialforcedev/apex-mdapi).
+Moreover, since the file/class is completely portable and fully specifies all of the objects/fields, it means the entire Salesforce org schema can be effortlessly moved between orgs and dynamically recreated as necessary simply by deploying and executing the class, or as a managed package through the [Salesforce workbench](https://workbench.developerforce.com/).
+Furthermore, it also takes care of setting the field permissions so that the fields are immediately useable, another frequently encountered and tedious problem encountered using many other methods/external tools which try to automate or assist with generating custom Salesforce objects.

 # 2\.
 Status